9/22/14

 And this is the house my daddy grew up in.
 A four-room house with no running water.

 Seafood Salad!
-A quick and easy seafood salad recipe that's always a hit!
-Use crab, shrimp or lobster to make it your own.
+A quick and easy seafood salad recipe made with imitation crab that's perfect for sandwiches, rolls or crackers and always a hit!

 I love to make this stuff to have with crackers, serve on a nice crusty roll or to stuff pita with.
 If you’re in the habit of making tuna salad for lunches and the like, try this as an alternative.
 And I've yet to serve it to guests that it didn't all get gobbled up.

 I’m going to call this seafood salad because... errrr...
 I can't call it crab salad.
-And because I often will chop up leftover steamed or boiled shrimp to add to it (Yes, that happens.
-I live in South Carolina – ain't no shortage in shrimp around here).
-But also because you can use this recipe to make any sort of seafood salad: imitation crab, shrimp, real crab, lobster or any combination of the like.
+And because I often will chop up leftover steamed or boiled shrimp to add to it.
+Also because you can use this recipe to make any sort of seafood salad: imitation crab, shrimp, real crab, lobster or any combination of the like.

 Seafood Salad!
-A quick and easy seafood salad recipe that's always a hit!
-Use crab, shrimp or lobster to make it your own.
+A quick and easy seafood salad recipe made with imitation crab that's perfect for sandwiches, rolls or crackers and always a hit!

 Be sure to check out my recipe for Seafood Salad Stuffed Shells too!
 Individual seafood pasta salad servings made with jumbo pasta shells filled with an easy homemade recipe for seafood salad perfect for entertaining and lunch on the go!